EdoardoVigano/MoECardiotoxicity/README.txt

 	pip install  scikit-learn==1.4.2 rdkit=='2024.09.4' pandas mordred

-2. create an environment 2:
+3. create an environment 2:
 	CDDD env: https://github.com/jrwnter/cddd
-	(cddd folder should be in the same folder as modelhERG)
+	(download cddd. the cddd folder should be in the MoECardiotoxicity)

 3. how to use by terminal:
 	* conda activate alternative_multitask